milotheirself/srh-dom-capture/README.md

 ## Documentation

-See the full documentation in our [Wiki](https://github.com/MiloTheirself/module-lit-capture/wiki/Introduction).
+See the [Wiki](https://github.com/MiloTheirself/module-lit-capture/wiki/Introduction) for a full documentation.

 ## Usage